Nnadivictory25/Easybank-landing-page/README.md

 # easybank-landing-page frontend mentor project

-With the help from Coder-Coder on youtube, I was able to complete this frontend mentor project challenge using SCSS ... my first time exploring SCSS and I loved it
+With the help from Coder-Coder on youtube, I was able to complete this frontend mentor project challenge using SCSS ... my first time exploring SCSS and I loved it very much

 # Lessons Learnt